Take 1-2 approved courses alongside UCLA students for college credit!

 POL SCI 20: World Politics [ONLINE]

-POL SCI 40: Introduction to American Politics [ONLINE & IN-PERSON options]
+POL SCI 40: Introduction to American Politics [ONLINE]

 Psychology